atomist/sdm/README.md

 See the [sample-sdm project](https://github.com/atomist/sample-sdm) project for instructions on how to run an SDM instance, and description of the out of the box functionality.

 ## Core Concepts
-Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.
-Because you're using a real programming language (not YAML or Bash), and you have access to a real ecosystem (Node), you can create a rich er delivery experience than you've even imagined.
+Atomist is a flexible platform, enabling you to build your own automations or use those provided by Atomist or third parties.
+Because you're using a real programming language (not YAML or Bash), and you have access to a real ecosystem (Node), you can create a richer delivery experience than you've even imagined.

-The SDM framework is based around the goals of a typical delivery flow (such as code analysis, build and deploy) but is flexible and extensible.

-An Atomist SDM can automate important tasks and improve your delivery flow.
-Specifically:

-- Atomist **command handlers** can be used to create services the right way every time, and help keep them up to date
-- Atomist **event handlers** can drive and improve a custom delivery experience, from commit through to deployment and testing

-This project demonstrates Atomist as the *API for software*, exposing
+This project demonstrates Atomist as the *API for software*, exposing:

 - *What we know*: The Atomist cortex, accessible through GraphQL queries and subscription joins
 - *What just happened*: An event, triggered by a GraphQL subscription, which is contextualized with the existing knowledge